Beef and Pork Ragu

 - 18.Reduce the stock to a simmer and cover the pot with the lid.

 - 19.Simmer on low heat for two hours, stirring every 30 minutes.
+Add beef stock as needed to keep meat covered.

 - 20.Take the lid off the pot, add chopped fresh basil, and simmer for an additional hour and a half, stirring regularly.

-- 21.Remove the bay leaves and herb stalks and let the pot simmer for an additional 15 to 30 minutes or until thickened.
+- 21.Remove the bay leaves and herb stalks and let the pot simmer for an additional 30 to 60 minutes or until thickened.

 Serve